kleene-project/docs/contribute/components/call-outs.md

 ---
-description: components and formatting examples used in Docker's docs
+description: components and formatting examples used in Kleene's docs
 title: Callouts
 toc_max: 3
 ---